 Daniel R. Jones, the Manager of The Slavic Research Specialist Team at FamilySearch will talk about some of the things that FamilySearch has that could help people researching in the area.
 Bring any additional questions for Daniel to answer to help with your research.

-It’s almost time for Utah JGS’s first meeting of the year.
-We will be meeting on Monday, February 24th at 6:30 pm in the main floor classrooms at the Family History Library.
+Our first meeting for 2020 is coming up on Monday, February 24th at 6:30pm in the main floor classrooms of the Family History Library.

 Daniel Horowitz will present Israeli and European Records Available on MyHeritage.

 Don’t forget that dues is due, $10 per person or $15 per couple.
 We can take credit cards in person as well as cash or check, or pay in advance online by credit card at Square.

 See you next week.